ByonicTao/Life/README.md

-Basic Conway's game of life, programmed in java visualized in the commandline
+Basic Conway's game of life, programmed in python visualized in the commandline